tea7010/MyLearning/english/writing.md

 * Drinking alhocol drinks is the one somehow I cann't help stopping it.
 I know drinking prevent me from sleeping well and there is nothing beneficial in the ground schema of things, but somehow I am addicted to it.
 * Drinking alcohol is something I somehow can’t stop.
 I know it prevents me from sleeping well and offers no real benefits in the grand scheme of things, but I’m still addicted to it.

+* Work stress has been becoming a very graat amount of burden for me.
+Too much to think and I am stressed out the gap between ideal state and the reality.
+Probably some might be because of my lack of speaking ability of english, simploy too much things to consider.
+* Work stress has become an overwhelming burden for me.
+There’s too much to think about, and I feel stressed by the gap between the ideal state and reality.
+Some of this might be due to my lack of English-speaking ability, or simply having too many things to consider.